Pulitzer Prize Playhouse: Advertising controversy

 The series began October 6, 1950, and a month later it came under criticism from the Woman's Christian Temperance Union, which objected to the tie-in between Schlitz and the Pulitzer Prize.
 Mrs. D. Leigh Colvin, president of the WCTU, suggested that Columbia should return the $100,000, stating that the program was "a scheme of education for alcoholism which uses American classics as a springboard for beer promotion.
 The tie-up... allies the university, its school and the Pulitzer name with programs which are obviously put on by the brewer to promote drinking in the American home.
 Beer bottles and beer drinking have been rampant in commercials between acts, one recent commercial depicting Mona Lisa coming to life from her painting to reach for a glass of the sponsor's beer."

 Dean Carl W. Ackerman of the Pulitzer School responded, "This has been a pioneering development in the relationship between industry and education.
 It is raising the standards of entertainment in American homes.
 Any development which contributes to the improvement of home life is wholesome because the home is the bulwark of democracy."

 Schlitz president Erwin C. Uilein pointed out that Vassar College was founded in 1861 by Matthew Vassar who had made a fortune in his Poughkeepsie, New York brewery.

 Graphic design and formats

 The opening title card displayed a painted design of comedy/tragedy masks with a quill pen positioned in the mouth of the tragedy mask.
 Advertising for the series also used comedy/tragedy masks but in a more simplified line-art version minus the quill pen.

 The series was telecast live, but in some areas it was shown two weeks later as captured on kinescope film.
 It initially presented hour-long dramas from October 1950 to June 1951; the series was reduced to a 30-minute format from December 1951 to June 1952.
 During the second season, the series alternated with Celanese Theater.
 Pulitzer Prize Playhouse continued until June 4, 1952, producing a total of 53 episodes.

 Production

-Edgar Peterson was the producer, with Alex Segal and Frank Telford as directors.
+Edgar Peterson was the producer, with Lawrence Carrà, Alex Segal and Frank Telford as directors.
 Bernie Green directed the music.
 The program originated from WJZ-TV.